zenofolio/hyper-decor/README.md

 A simple decorators library for Hyper Express

 ### Why use this?
-This is a personal project designed to make it easier for me to create fast APIs.
+This is a personal library designed to make it easier for me to create fast APIs.
 Maybe it can be helpful for someone else too.
 ## Decorators

 ### Core